apache/trafficcontrol/docs/source/api/deliveryservices_id.rst

 ..
 [5] These fields must be defined if and only if ``geoLimit`` is non-zero
 ..
 [6] These fields are required for HTTP-routed Delivery Services, and optional for all others
 ..
 [7] These fields are required for HTTP-routed and DNS-routed Delivery Services, but are optional for (and in fact may have no effect on) STEERING and ANY_MAP Delivery Services
 ..
-[8] See :ref:`token-based-auth` for more information
+[8] See "token-based-auth" TODO --- wat for more information
-..
-[9] This only applies to DNS-routed Delivery Services

 Response Structure
 ------------------